 Early this year, CashEssentials launched Cash and Crises, a series of financial literacy audiographics with a social mission to support the relief and development community in understanding how cash is managed for society in times of crisis.

-Episode three, entitled ‘Multiplier Effects ’, explains how cash transfers create economic value beyond the face value of the original input as cash recirculates through the local economy.
+Episode three, entitled ‘Multiplier Effects ’, explains how cash transfers create economic value beyond the The figure or amount written on the banknote or coin which indicates the amount of its economic value.
+It is usually written in letters and numbers.
+More of the original input as cash recirculates through the local economy.
 Moreover, this transforms passive recipients into active consumers.

 Read the complete study by GiveDirectly below: